Taco Bell: Territories of the United States

 Taco Bell operates one restaurant in the Northern Mariana Islands, located on the island of Saipan.

+In 2005 Taco Bell started the permitting process to set up a restaurant in American Samoa in Pago Pago.

+Taco Bell also operates stores in Puerto Rico.

 South America

-There are 15 outlets in Brazil, mainly in the São Paulo area.
-Taco Bell has fourteen stores in Chile, thirteen of which are operated in conjunction (and in the same facilities) with Pizza Hut.
+There are outlets in Brazil in the São Paulo area, Campinas, Rio de Janeiro and Brasília.

+Taco Bell has stores in Chile, which many of them are operated in conjunction (and in the same facilities) with Pizza Hut.
 All Taco Bell stores are in shopping malls located mainly in Santiago.
-There were four outlets in the Bogotá area in Colombia, but these closed in late 2018.